Coming soon: 2017/18 VCT offers opening this autumn

 Hargreave Hale manages two AIM VCTs (numbered 1 and 2), which have similar investment remits but slightly different approaches to fundraising.

 Hargreave Hale AIM VCT 2 did not use its overallotment facility under the last share offer launched December 2016.
-That facility has now been triggered, allowing investors to subscribe up to £5 million more under the terms of that offer.
+That facility has now been triggered, allowing investors to subscribe up to £7.5 million more under the terms of that offer (the amount of overallotment having been extended since the original prospectus).
+Go to offer page »

-Meanwhile, AIM VCT 1 is mentioned in the same announcement but all we know so far is that it will confirm its fundraising strategy shortly.
+Meanwhile, AIM VCT 1 is expected to confirm its fundraising strategy in December.
 The creation of a new share class is a possibility, but we’re awaiting a promised further announcement to expand on the details.
-Read more about Hargreave Hale AIM VCTs.

 Octopus Titan VCT